AnesSAD/Pitting_corrosion-CNRS/README.md

 A demonstration of the script is also available at [![Open In Colab](https://colab.research.google.com/assets/colab-badge.svg)](https://colab.research.google.com/github/AnesSAD/Pitting_corrosion-CNRS/blob/main/notebooks/fast_marching_annotation.ipynb).

 ### Model training
-After correctly structuring you dataset file, execute the training with the following line in you terminal.
+After correctly structuring you dataset file, execute the training with the following line in your terminal.

 ```bash
 pip install -r requirements.txt